Polarized Online Discourse on Abortion: Frames and Hostile Expressions among Liberals and Conservatives: Results

-Figure \ref{fig:emotions_over_time}(a) shows fluctuations in the volume of abortion-related tweets over a one-year period by users' ideological leaning.
-We see notable spikes in activity, with volume of tweets increasing by almost two orders of magnitude on May 3rd, 2022, and June 24th, 2022, the dates the draft of the decision was leaked and of the Supreme Court decision itself.
-Further, we see an uptick in engagement on August 3rd, 2022, coinciding with the vote on the Kansas constitutional amendment.
-Figure \ref{fig:emotions_over_time}(a) also highlights a consistent trend in which liberals consistently generated a higher volume of abortion-related tweets compared to conservatives.
+We first describe the over-time fluctuations in activity.
+Fig.~\ref{fig:ttl_tweet}(I) shows daily volume of abortion-related tweets posted by liberals and conservatives.
+We see spikes in activity, with the volume of tweets increasing by almost two orders of magnitude on May 3rd, 2022 (the leak), and June 24th, 2022 (the official verdict).
+Further, we see an uptick in engagement on August 2nd, 2022 (Kansas abortion referendum).
+Liberals consistently generated a higher volume of abortion-related tweets than conservatives (Fig.~\ref{fig:ttl_tweet}(I)), reflecting their greater presence on Twitter \cite{wojcik2019sizing}.
+Focusing on hostile expressions, discussions were largely characterized by anger, with the other expressions being less prevalent.
+Conservatives expressed significantly more anger (50\% vs 44\%), toxicity (10\% vs 8\%), and hate (5\% vs 2\%) than liberals, while liberals used more obscenities (3\% vs 2\%) and insults (2\% vs 1\%).
+These aggregate differences are shown in Fig.~\ref{fig:affect_distributions}(a).